Why Your Child Shuts Down When Learning

 If they’ve been diagnosed with ADHD, it won’t be helpful to judge their behavior as defiant and intentional.
 Try to avoid judgements and focus on how to circumvent shut down.

 Aim to be proactive to anticipate possible problems.
 Have your arsenal of strategies such as the tips in this article to guide them to more positive behavior.

 Tackling Reading Issues

 If the need to read raises their hackles, so to speak, try these approaches to get them back on track.

-Get your own copy of the book they have to read for school.
+One way to support your child is to get your own copy of the book your child has to read for school.
 Read it together at home or perhaps you can read it aloud to them, a chunk each night at the same time in a quiet zone.
 Segue to have them read to you eventually.

 Use highlighter pens to help unpack the book.
-Perhaps a different colour for each of the main characters in the book.
+Perhaps a different color for each of the main characters in the book.
 Mark key points, not slabs of text.